This post was updated on July 18, 2022.

 - Lido Key: Easily accessible from downtown Sarasota, Lido Key offers three main beach areas.
 North Lido Beach is somewhat secluded, with limited parking and no amenities.
 Lido Beach is a popular destination for tourists and locals looking for a relaxed but lively setting, with restrooms, concessions, and a public pool.
 And at the tip of Lido Key, South Lido Park offers views of downtown Sarasota and the Gulf of Mexico, plus a picnic area and a nature trail.

-- Siesta Key: Two bridges from the mainland lead to 8-mile-long Siesta Key, where you’ll find a bustling area of shops and cafes in the village area, and three beautiful beaches consistently rated as among the best in the U.S. and the world.
+- Siesta Key: Two bridges from the mainland lead to 8-mile-long Siesta Key, where you’ll find a bustling area of shops and cafes in the village area.
+And the three beautiful Siesta Key beaches?
+They consistently rank among the best in the U.S. and the world.
 Siesta Beach has a park and tennis courts, along with a playground for the kids.
 At Crescent Beach, adventurers enjoy climbing along the Point of Rocks surrounding the tidal pools and coral reefs.
 And at Turtle Beach, boat docks and picnic areas make it a family favorite.

 - Venice Beach: Sharp-eyed beach strollers may find a treasure or two on this gorgeous beach, which sits atop a fossil layer, 30 feet deep and filled with fossilized sharks’ teeth.
 Besides these ancient relics, Venice Beach offers pavilion-shaded picnic tables and a waterfront cafe.
 The nearby Brohard Paw Park welcomes furry friends to the county’s only dog-friendly beach.